fix8mt/uri/README.md

 </details>

 ## `uritest2`
-This application is run by defaultg if you run `make test` or `ctest`.
+This application is run by default if you run `make test` or `ctest`.
 When running using `ctest` use the following command:

 ```bash
 $ ctest --output-on-failure